MOH-HSN/Fake-News-Detection-Application/README.md

 	```
      - After hitting the enter, program will ask for an input which will be a piece of information or a news headline that you 	    	   want to verify.
 Once you paste or type news headline, and choose your model then press enter.

      - Once you hit the enter, program will take user input (news headline) and will be used by model to classify in one of  categories of "True" and "False".
-Along with classifying the news headline, model will also provide a probability of truth associated with it.
+Along with classifying the news articles, model will also provide a probability of truth associated with it.